5 Ways to Lift Up Lagging Readers

 When my son, William, was little, he soaked up information like a sponge.

-When it came to reading, however, his eyes darted everywhere but on to the page.
+When it came to reading, however, his eyes darted everywhere but on the page.
 Memorizing letters and sight words was a Herculean task.
-He didn’t benefit from repeated rehearsals of basics like cat and the, and I was at a loss — William learned to talk so easily that I assumed his reading skills would develop naturally.
+He didn’t benefit from repeated rehearsals of basics like “cat’ and “the,” and I was at a loss — William learned to talk so easily that I assumed his reading skills would develop naturally.

 Looking back, I should have foreseen William’s struggle to read.

 How?
 For one, his father was diagnosed as a child with dyslexia, a highly genetic condition.

 Secondly, William was diagnosed with ADHD in kindergarten.